CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: DefaultStagnation(config, reporters)

-    Keeps track of whether species are making progress and helps remove ones that, for a configurable number of generations, are not.
+    Keeps track of whether species are making progress and helps remove ones that, for a :ref:`configurable number of generations <max-stagnation-label>`, are not.

     :param object config: Configuration object; in this implementation, a `dictionary <dict>`, but should be treated as opaque outside this class.
-    :param reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` with reporters that may need activating; not currently used.
+    :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` instance with reporters that may need activating; not currently used.
-    :type reporters: `class`

     .. py:classmethod:: parse_config(param_dict)

       Required interface method.
-Provides defaults for ``species_fitness_func``, ``max_stagnation``, and ``species_elitism`` parameters and updates them from the configuration file.
+Provides defaults for :ref:`species_fitness_func <species-fitness-func-label>`, :ref:`max_stagnation <max-stagnation-label>`, and :ref:`species_elitism <species-elitism-label>` parameters and updates them from the configuration file.

       :param param_dict: Dictionary of parameters from configuration file.